lasso-js/lasso/README.md

 }
 ```

-Create an HTML page to host our application:
+Create an HTML page to host the application:

 __my-page.html:__